 This has been one of the hardest decisions for us to make…

 We have dogs.
-And we know that we want hardwood floors in our log home.
-But dogs can ruin beautiful hardwood flooring in no time.
+And we know that we want hardwood floors in our soon-to-be-built log home.

-We know… Been there done that!
+We know.
+Been there done that!

 Our Current Hardwood Flooring